dmab0919-aTeam/3-semester-project/README.md

 # 3-semester-project

-To run project type the following command 'docker-compose up -d'
+To run project type the following command `docker-compose up`